 - I’m not the first to talk about this nor will I be the last.

 - I’m no expert in literature, linguistics, or philosophy.
-I’m not the end all be on this matter, this is just my opinion based on how I understand and define these terms.
+I’m not the end all be all on this matter, this is just my opinion based on how I understand and define these terms.

 - Hunter x Hunter is Not a genre deconstruction

 That last point is what we’re here to discuss today.

 From my research and understanding of the term, a deconstruction in its original meaning was as an antithesis/counter-argument to the western metaphysical tradition of logocentrism which seeks a single, timeless, and fixed point of origin for truth.
 In English, that means the point of “deconstructing” something philosophically speaking was to show that the center of any idea wasn’t stuck to anything grounded in an objective reality so to say, but was placed there through perception.
 This can be a bit hard to wrap your head around so to use a metaphor imagine an idea is a piece of candy on a lollipop.
 The stick that holds the candy can be thought of as the fixed truth.
 It’s the logical center from which you can bite off the candy!
 The problem was people in the past saw the stick as a necessary part of the candy to the point where if some took the candy off before eating it the other kids (in this case philosopher’s) would get mad and say “THAT’S NOT HOW YOU EAT IT!”
 Forgetting the stick is just a useful tool.
 So you can think of deconstruction as another kid coming along and popping all the lolis from their pops and putting them in a bag or something to prove a point (wow that sounded wrong but this is the anime community so it should be fine~).